oshest43/links/README.md

+This is a repository for a collection of useful links.
 # Learning R
 1) Data Analytics Coding Fundamentals (BIDA302) https://bookdown.org/martin_monkman/DataAnalyticsCodingFundamentals/
 2) R Graphics Cookbook, 2nd edition by Winston Chang https://r-graphics.org/